 All that means is there has been a fundamental breakdown in the marriage relationship due to nothing more than a conflict of attitudes of at least one spouse.

-The parties do not expect to ever be able to get along well enough to continue the marriage, so divorce is being asked for.
+The parties do not expect ever to be able to get along well enough to continue the marriage, so divorce is being asked for.

-Can my spouse ask for a divorce also?
+Can my spouse ask for divorce also?

-This very common in divorce.
+This is very common in divorce.

 What happens if I reconcile with my spouse?

 You may dismiss your divorce proceedings by filing a request for a nonsuit.